Eyescale/hwsd/README.md

 ### VirtualGL

-When an application is run through vglrun, gpu-sd detects this and reports data on the local, redirect GPU instead of the remote GPU.
-This is only implemented for GLX so far
+When an application is run through VirtualGL, gpu-sd detects this and sets the FLAG\_VIRTUALGL on all local GPUs, and additionally FLAG\_VIRTUALGL\_DISPLAY on the GPU used by VirtualGL for redirection.
+This is only implemented for GLX so far ([more info](https://github.com/Eyescale/Equalizer/issues/67)).
-([more info](https://github.com/Eyescale/Equalizer/issues/67)).

 ## Daemon